 The Microbial and Disinfection By-products Rule is a set of interrelated regulations that address risks from microbial pathogens and disinfection by-products (DBPs).
 The Stage 2 Disinfectants and Disinfection By-Products Rule (DBPR) focuses on public health protection by limiting exposure to known carcinogenic DBPs, specifically total trihalomethanes (TTHM) and five haloacetic acids (HAA5), which can form in water through disinfectants (e.g. chlorine) used to control microbial pathogens.
-In 2021, the Hyde Park Estates Water Users Association had one compliance sampling location for TTHM and a separate location for HAA5.
-Each of these locations was sampled once throughout the year.
+In 2022, the Hyde Park Estates Water Users Association had one compliance sampling location for TTHM and HAA5.
+The location is sampled once each year.
 The average of analytical results for DBPs at a given location during the previous four years of sampling is called the locational running annual average (LRAA).
 The LRAA for each location must be below the MCL (60 ppb for HAA5 and 80 ppb for TTHM).
 Based upon the samples that were collected, the Hyde Park Estates Water Users Association water met the MCL standards.
 The results are presented in Table 2.